Turrella, New South Wales

 Turrella is a mostly residential area.
 Some light industrial developments are located around Turrella railway station and north along the railway line.
 A footbridge from Turrella over Wolli Creek links Henderson Street to the eastern side of Earlwood, formerly known as Undercliffe.
 The footbridge was closed in 2012 by Canterbury Council after it was deemed to be structurally unsound but was repaired and re-opened in November 2013.

 History

 In 1842, William Favell and his wife Eleanor were farming a property named Hillside on this site.
-Their neighbors were the families of Thomas Curtis and Henry Blackwell, who were orchardists and gardeners.
+Their neighbours were the families of Thomas Curtis and Henry Blackwell, who were orchardists and gardeners.
 The farms and orchards were subdivided when the railway came through.
 The railway station opened on 21 September 1931.
 The light industrial buildings were built close to the railway line and one of the biggest factories in the area was the Streets Ice Cream factory, which has since closed.

 The post office was originally known as West Arncliffe when it opened on 26 April 1933 but in January 1948 became known as Arncliffe West.
 It became Turrella in August 1952 but closed on 21 December 1970.